 </ img>

-Hinges allow you to open Lenovo ThinkPad X1Carbon 8th Gen 180 °, and the laptop can be opened easily with one hand.
-The lid is fixed in the desired position very well and does not begin to hesitate at the slightest touch.
-There is no cutout on the lid, which is common on other laptops, but the wedge-shaped shape compensates for this.
-The keyboard itself and the layout are similar to all ThinkPads for many years, and fans of the line will not have to get used to it.
-For those who are planning to "move" from a laptop of another manufacturer, there will be a couple of surprises, although they are not critical and the addiction happens quickly.
-Separate Home, End and Delete buttons are located at the end of the top row, the block of arrows is slightly extended towards the user, PgUp and PgDn are placed on the sides of the up arrow, and PrtSc is placed between the right Alt and Ctrl buttons.
-But the most important thing is that the left Ctrl and Fn on the keyboard have changed places, which is not very usual: the left Ctrl is used constantly blindly.
+Hinges allow you to open the Lenovo ThinkPad X1Carbon 8th Gen at 180°, while the laptop can be opened with one hand without any problems.
+The lid is fixed in the desired position very well and does not begin to wobble at the slightest touch.
+There is no cutout on the lid that is usual on other laptops, but the wedge-shaped shape compensates for this.
+The keyboard itself and the layout are similar to all ThinkPads over the years, and fans of the line won’t have to get used to it.
+For those who are planning to “move” from a laptop from another manufacturer, there will be a couple of surprises, although they are not critical and you get used to it quickly.
+Separate Home, End and Delete buttons are placed at the end of the top row, the arrow block is pushed slightly towards the user, PgUp and PgDn are placed on either side of the up arrow, and PrtSc is placed between the right Alt and Ctrl buttons.
+But the most significant thing is that the left Ctrl and Fn on the keyboard have swapped places, which is not very common: the left Ctrl is constantly used blindly.

 </ img>